 It kicked off with an information session with all the management teams to introduce the program and set expectations on both sides, so that everyone knew what they had to bring to the table.
 This kind of clarity is essential to a successful program, particularly when it is a large-scale initiative.

 We also worked on socializing the framework and language we would use in the assessment and implementation.
-This assessment served as working map for the implementation phase.
+This assessment served as a working map for the implementation phase.

 We deployed the Innovation360 methodology and InnoSurvey® digital tool to assess the capabilities, culture, and competencies of each company, generating a unique profile, detailed report, and InnovationIQ score.
 This analysis is backed by years of business science and our own extensive innovation database, with data collected from more than 5000 companies around the world.
 The InnoSurvey® performs an assessment of a company’s innovation readiness across our comprehensive 360 frameworks.
 Using advanced tools for pattern recognition, correlation analysis, and data visualization, we are able to pinpoint strengths, vulnerabilities, and critical capability, and skills gaps.

 Together with a financial audit and analysis of market position with PESTLED360, a software-based analysis tool.
 This allows businesses to map external drivers to their strategic initiatives.

 InnovationIQ scores and certificates were awarded to establish a baseline and recognize high performers.
 At the end, a reassessment was performed, yielding many interesting insights when correlated to performance outcomes.

 Among the most exciting aspects of this project were the boot camps, where learnings were synthesized into action plans.
 The collaborative learning approach yielded deep insights and allowed for companies to share vital knowledge.
 Working with real business models, plans, and projects on-the-ground, we were able to tailor short workshops and coaching sessions to address specific issues and problem-solve.